Physical Therapist Assistant (PTA)

 PTA 2400.
 Clinical Pathology.
 3 Hours.

 An overview of basic disease progression and classification with special emphasis in musculoskeletal and nervous system pathologies treated with physical therapy interventions.
-This course requires a Differential Tuition Rate which is an additional fee of $90 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Discuss selected pathologies and disorders from systems of the human body.
-2. Identify specific criteria with regards to selected pathologies and disorders.
-3. Describe the concepts of tissue repair, remodeling and regeneration.
-4. Describe the effects of bed rest and immobilization of a body part on various tissues and systems.
+This course requires a Differential Tuition Rate which is an additional fee of $93 charged per credit hour. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
+Distinguish between selected pathologies and disorders of the human body 2.
+Identify epidemiological factors including incidence, outcomes, and risk factors of selected pathologies and disorders 3.
+Differentiate the signs and symptoms associated with the selected pathologies and disorders.
+4. Describe common medical/surgical interventions, diagnostic tests, and diagnostic procedures for selected pathologies and disorders 5.
+Explain common physical therapy interventions for selected pathologies and disorders.
 Prerequisite: Admission to the Utah Tech University Physical Therapist Assistant program.
 FA.

 PTA 2410.
 Special Clientele.
 2 Hours.